-I,, authorize the Bay-Lake Regional Planning Commission to contact any organization or individual that I have listed on my employment application or resume or mentioned in job interviews and obtain from them any relevant information about my job qualifications, including my experience, skills, and abilities.
-I understand that I am consenting to the release of any reference-related information about me held or known by my former employers, supervisors, and co-workers.
-In addition, I consent to the release of any information about my education, experience, abilities, or work-related characteristics or traits held or known by other organizations or individuals, including schools and educational institutions, professional or business associates, and friends and acquaintances that the Bay-Lake Regional Planning Commission might contact in the course of conducting a reference check or background investigation of my suitability for employment.
+I, organizations or individuals, including schools and educational institutions, professional or business associates, and friends and acquaintances that the Bay-Lake Regional Planning Commission might contact in the course of conducting a reference check or background investigation of my suitability for employment.
 I understand and acknowledge that this release of information can involve my qualifications, performance, credentials, or other characteristics or factors affecting my suitability for employment with the Bay-Lake Regional Planning Commission.
-Specifically, I am authorizing the release of any information about my performance, experience, capability, attitude, or other work-related characteristics that currently are in the possession of the following organizations or their managers or representatives: the following organizations of their managers of representatives.
-In exchange for the Bay-Lake Regional Planning Commission's consideration of my employment application, I agree not to file or pursue any complaints, claims, or legal actions of any kind against any organization or individual that provides work-related information about me to the Bay-Lake Regional Planning Commission or its agents in accordance with the terms and intent of this release.
+Specifically, I am authorizing the release of any information about my performance, experience, capability, attitude, or other work-related characteristics that currently are in the possession of the following organizations or their managers or representatives: In exchange for the Bay-Lake Regional Planning Commission's consideration of my employment application, I agree not to file or pursue any complaints, claims, or legal actions of any kind against any organization or individual that provides work-related information about me to the Bay-Lake Regional Planning Commission or its agents in accordance with the terms and intent of this release.
 I also agree not to file or pursue any complaints, claims, or legal actions against the Bay-Lake Regional Planning Commission or any of its employees, representatives, or agents arising out of their efforts to obtain work-related information about me.
 Signed: Date: